spottybones/git_reflections/lesson_3_reflections.md

 Use a **Fork** if you want to clone another's repository on Github to your own remote on Github.
 Use a **Clone** if either repository is not stored on Github.
 Use a branch for work inside a single repository.

+## What is the benefit of having a copy of the last known state of the remote
+## stored locally?

+You can compare and merge changes from the last known state of the remote with your local branches without having to be online.